jhannesreimann/email-client-selftest-service/50-implementation/selftest-service/README.md

 - Ports `<1024` require root or capabilities.
 - The server logs `server_port` per event so you can see which port the client used.
+- In test modes `t1`–`t4`, the server intentionally **blocks implicit TLS** endpoints (`IMAPS 993`, `SMTPS 465`) by disconnecting immediately.
+This forces clients that prefer implicit TLS to retry on STARTTLS ports so the downgrade decision points are observable (paper-style behavior).

 ## Modes (testcases)